CAT-Cyber-Attack-ToolChain/CAT/docker/README.md

 That should start up the three containers in Docker.

 ### 3. Starting the backend: ###
-In the `mulval` container, the backend needs to be started up so that it can serve the frontend requests.
+In the `backend` container, the backend needs to be started up so that it can serve the frontend requests.
-To do this, execute the following commands in the mulval container:
+To do this, execute the following commands in the backend container:
 ```
 mulval$> cd fullstack/backend
 mulval$> ./gradlew run